Securing Your Rust Dependencies: A Comprehensive Guide

 Assessing Your Dependencies

-So, how do you know if your dependencies are secure?
-The first step is to assess the dependencies you’re currently using.
+To ensure the security of your dependencies, you need to assess the ones you’re currently using.
 You can use tools like cargo-audit to scan your Cargo.toml file and identify any known vulnerabilities.
 This tool is built by the Rust Secure Code working group and uses the RustSec Advisory Database to check for advisories.

 While cargo-audit checks for vulnerabilities, cargo-deny takes it a step further by checking the sources and licenses of your dependencies.
 This tool helps you ensure that your dependencies are compatible with your project’s license and that you’re not inadvertently using code with restrictive licenses.